Sectarian discrimination: Europe

-Today, bigotry and discrimination in employment are usually relegated a few places where extreme forms of religion are the norm, or in areas with a long history of sectarian violence and tension, such as Northern Ireland (especially in terms of employment; however, this is dying out in this jurisdiction, thanks to strictly-enforced legislation.
+Today, bigotry and discrimination in employment are usually relegated a few places where extreme forms of religion are the norm, or in areas with a long history of sectarian violence and tension, such as Northern Ireland (especially in terms of employment; however, this is dying out in this jurisdiction, because of strictly-enforced legislation.
 Reverse discrimination now takes place in terms of employment quotas which are now applied).
 In places where more 'moderate' forms of Protestantism (such as Anglicanism / Episcopalianism) prevail, the two traditions do not become polarised against each other, and usually co-exist peacefully.
 Especially in England, sectarianism is nowadays almost unheard of.
 However, in Western Scotland (where Calvinism and Presbyterianism are the norm) sectarian divisions can still sometimes arise between Catholics and Protestants.
 Indeed, in the early years following the Scottish Reformation there was actually internal sectarian tension between Church of Scotland Presbyterians and 'High Church' Anglicans, whom they regarded as having retained too many attitudes and practices from the Catholic era.
 Northern Ireland has introduced a Private Day of Reflection, since 2007, to mark the transition to a post-[sectarian] conflict society, an initiative of the cross-community Healing through Remembering organisation and research project.

-The civil wars in the Balkans which followed the breakup of Yugoslavia have been heavily tinged with sectarianism.
+The civil wars in the Balkans which followed the breakup of Yugoslavia have been tinged with sectarianism.
 Croats and Slovenes have traditionally been Catholic, Serbs and Macedonians Eastern Orthodox, and Bosniaks and the majority of Albanians Muslim.
 Religious affiliation served as a marker of group identity in this conflict, despite relatively low rates of religious practice and belief among these various ethnic groups after decades of Communism.